EMDR

 StockSnap_UM1K1YCGD1 (1).jpg

-Do your childhood experiences impact your ability to form close relationships in adulthood?
+Do your Past experiences impact your ability to Feel safe in the world or form close relationships in adulthood?

-You are not alone in these experiences, and EMDR is one of many types of therapies that can help you to clear out old patterns and beliefs and tap into your inner resources to foster new ways of living a more satisfying life.
+You are not alone in these experiences, and EMDR is one of many types of therapies that can help you to clear out past unresolved traumatic experiences and the associated old, distorted beliefs about yourself and the world and help you tap into your inner resources to foster new ways of living a more satisfying life.

 What is EMDR therapy?